ikanher/numpy-MNIST/documentation/implementation.md

 # Implementation

-A more general Neural Network was implemented.
-So it could be used for other datasets than MNIST only.
+A more general Neural Network library, `Taivasnet` was implemented.
+It can be used for a lot more than just MNIST prediction.

+However, as Numpy does not support GPU (Graphics Processing Unit), it's not feasible to train really complex models or huge data sets (working on CPU is really slow compared to GPU).
+If you want to train a larger model and a GPU, just use other libraries such as [PyTorch](https://pytorch.org/), [Keras](https://keras.io/) or [Tensorflow](https://www.tensorflow.org/).

 Code is written in Python and is using [Numpy](http://www.numpy.org/) for matrix operations.